MetaFam/TheGame/docs/handbook/how-metagame-works.md

 ---
-title: 🎩 How Does MetaGame Works?
+title: 🎩 How Does MetaGame Work?
 ---

 # How Does MetaGame Work?